Prerequisites

 A notification from the app titled “Process bridge” will be present whenever the service is active.
 It automatically updates its content to reflect any commands that are being executed.

-The service binds with the app's UI so whenever you perform a UI based action like Previewing or using the Terminal, the command that gets executed is refelected by the service notification.
+The service binds with the app’s UI so whenever you perform a UI based action like previewing or using the terminal, the command that gets executed is refelected by the service notification.

 Whenever there is a command running, you can use the “Kill process” button in the notification to halt it right away.
 If the app is active, this action will be reflected in the terminal as well.